 Havelock Island is one of the most visited places in the Andaman and Nicobar Islands.
 The island is known for its adventurous water activities, Radhanagar Beach, Cellular Jail, Ross Island, and many more exotic destinations.
 You too can arrive here via waterways or airways.
 Listed below are some of the best travel options.

-By Air.
-Frequent and daily flights to Veer Savarkar international airport in Port Blair is another way to reach Havelock Island.
+Frequent and daily flights to Veer Savarkar International Airport or Port Blair Airport (IXZ) is another way to reach Havelock Island.
 This international airport receives flights from all the metropolitan cities of India such as Delhi, Mumbai, Kolkata, and Bengaluru, and also from the neighboring countries.
-From the airport, one has to take the regular government-run ferries to reach the island which is approx. 65km away.
+From the airport, one has to take the regular government-run ferries to reach the island.
 You can fly with the following airlines via their direct flights to reach Andaman.

 Ans - Havelock Island is famous for its pristine white sand beaches that are amongst the best beaches in Andaman.
 Radhanagar Beach in Havelock Island was rated as the best beach in Asia and 7th best beach in the world by Times magazine.